In a world of perpetual war, omnipresent surveillance, and relentless public manipulation, can truth survive, and can the individual spirit endure?

 “The party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command.”

-~George Orwell, 1984, (The Narrator about Winston’s thoughts), Part One, Chapter 7, Page 81
+(Speaker: Narrator describing Winston’s thoughts, Part One, Chapter 7, Page 81)

 “For, after all, how do we know that two and two make four?
 Or that the force of gravity works?
-Or that the past is unchangeable?
+Or that the past is unchangeable?”

 “If both the past and the external world exist only in the mind, and if the mind itself is controllable – what then?”